Bayesian Reasoning

 Arbeitsgruppe

-- Prof. Matthias Feurer (Statistics, LMU)
+- Prof. Matthias Feurer (Statistik, LMU)

-- Dr. Sabine Hoffmann (Statistics, LMU, TBC)
+- Dr. Sabine Hoffmann (Statistik, LMU, TBC)

 - Prof. Volker Schmid (Data Science / Bio Imaging, LMU)

-- Prof. Felix Schönbrodt (Psychology, LMU)
+- Prof. Felix Schönbrodt (Psychologie, LMU)

-- Dr. Oliver Friedrich (Physics, LMU)
+- Dr. Borut Trpin (Wissenschaftstheorie, LMU)

-- Prof. Jochen Weller (Physics, LMU)
+- Prof. Jochen Weller (Physik, LMU)

 Advisory Board